 For fun, here is my original podcast artwork created in PowerPoint in less than 15 minutes.
-I added some text, shadows to “future of work,” and then used one of the image design options to give my face an artistic touch.
-I then grouped the image and text and shape and then hit right click to save as image.
-I wasn’t 100% blown away by it, but felt it was good enough to get started.
+I added some text, and shadows to “future of work,” and then used one of the image design options to give my face an artistic touch.
+I then grouped the image and text and shape and then hit right-click to save as image.
+I wasn’t 100% blown away by it but felt it was good enough to get started.

 #7 Choose & Upload Your Episode To A Hosting Platform: There are many ways to do this.
 I’ve already gone from Soundcloud to Buzzsprout to Pippa and am now thinking about moving to Anchor.
 Here is what I recommend:

 Anchoris the simplest most straightforward option for launching a podcast and getting it out to all of the podcast distributors (google, spotify, overcast, itunes, etc…).
 I’ve recently switched from Pippa to Anchor because they are now funded by Spotify, seem to be oriented towards creators and I just rather not pay for hosting if I can get it for free.
 There are some rumors that “anchor owns your audio” but you can see the post from the CEO here if you are confused.

 - Soundcloud is another simple and free way to get started – you can host six episodes for free until you have to pay.
 You also have the option of submitting your feed to itunes or just keeping it on Soundcloud while getting some initial feedback.
 Here is a simple how-to guide.